 For each sale between your customer and Taxamo, an additional transaction between Taxamo and merchant will be created and confirmed.

-This transaction will not appear as a charge, or an invoice, in Stripe, but will meet the following characteristics:
+This transaction will not appear as a charge, but will meet the following characteristics:

 - It will have its

 custom_idfield set to an actual sale transaction key.